Justices nix 2nd mostly Black district in Louisiana for 2022

-WASHINGTON (AP) — The Supreme Court on Tuesday put on hold a lower court ruling that Louisiana must draw new congressional districts before the 2022 elections to increase Black voting power.
+BATON ROUGE (AP) — The U.S. Supreme Court on Tuesday put on hold a lower court ruling that Louisiana must draw new congressional districts before the 2022 elections to increase Black voting power.

+As a result, Louisiana’s November congressional elections will be held using a Republican-drawn map with white majorities in five of six districts.
+The high court's ruling paused an earlier decision by a federal judge concerned the map violates the Voting Rights Act and dilutes Black voter clout.

+Gov. John Bel Edwards, a Democrat, expressed disappointment with the development and reiterated his stance that creating a second African-American majority district was “about simple math, basic fairness, and the rule of law."

+“Black Louisianans make up one third of our population, and one third of our districts should be majority Black when such a map can be drawn, and, as has been clearly demonstrated, that map is more compact, better adheres to the legal principles governing redistricting, and will perform,” he said.

-With the three liberal justices dissenting, the high court short-circuited an order from a federal judge to create a second majority Black congressional district in Louisiana.
+With the three liberal justices dissenting, the high court short-circuited the earlier order from U.S. District Judge Shelly Dick to create a second majority Black congressional district in Louisiana.
+As the map stands, five of Louisiana’s six seats appear likely to remain in Republican hands.

-The state will hold elections this year under a congressional map adopted by its Republican-dominated legislature with white majorities in five of six districts.
+State Rep. Vincent Pierre, chairman of the Louisiana Legislative Black Caucus, said he was “disheartened” by the Supreme Court’s decision and added that “hopes for change in the short term have been dashed.”
+The Democrat described the map approved by the legislature as an “obvious violation” of the Voting Rights Act.

+Democrats and the Black Caucus argue that by the numbers at least two of the six districts should have Black majorities.

 The court's action is similar to an order issued in February in Alabama that allowed the state to hold elections in 2022 under a map drawn by Alabama’s GOP-controlled legislature that contains one majority-Black district.
 Alabama has seven seats in the House of Representatives.